 A fireplace insert is far more affordable than a traditional fireplace.
 Not only do you have to worry about major wall construction and the masonry work, but you need a chimney added if you don’t already have one.

 With a fireplace insert, you can hang it right on a wall or in a recessed area to give the appearance of a real fireplace.
-With an existing fireplace, there’s always the concern about embers from the fire floating out of the fir and landing on a rug, carpets, or furniture and starting a fire.
+With an existing fireplace, there’s always the concern about embers from the fire floating out of the fire and landing on a rug, carpets, or furniture and starting a fire.

-Benefits of Electric Fireplaces
+Benefits of electric fireplaces

 If you’re concerned about energy efficiency, then the electric fireplace is the way to go.
 The EPA states that traditional open fireplaces lose 90% of their heat output through the chimney and other vents.
 With a cast-iron wood-burning fireplace, you may notice that you’re warm near the fire, but the rest of the room is colder.

 Since electric fireplaces are considered supplemental heating, you can lower your energy costs.
 All you need is a functional nearby electrical outlet with an electric fireplace.
-With a wood-burning fireplace, you have to carefully construct a wood structure that will allow a fire to burn and kindling.
+With a wood-burning fireplace, you have to carefully construct a wood structure that will allow a fire to burn and kindle.

 Sometimes the fire doesn’t start at all or right away, but you have to keep feeding the fire by adding wood every few hours.
-You also don’t have to worry about the fireplace smoking the house.
+You also don’t have to worry about the fireplace smoking in the house.

 Another benefit is that you don’t have to worry about a gas line if you choose not to go with a natural gas fireplace, which takes propane or natural gas.
 You don’t have to worry about fumes if you choose an electric fireplace, as carbon monoxide impacts indoor air quality and your health despite the amount of heat it provides.